-Some amazing Excel features cannot be used at all without customizing the Quick Access Toolbar!
+Some amazing Excel features cannot be used at all without customizing the Quick Access Toolbar or the Ribbon!

-One of my favourite features in Excel 2007 is its ability to read the workbook to me via its Text to Voice facility.
+One of my favourite features in Excel 2010 is its ability to read the workbook to me via its Text to Voice facility.